Contesting a Will with our expert solicitors

-If you think that the Will is wrong in some way, there are a number of potential grounds to consider:
+If you think that a Will is wrong in some way, there are a number of potential grounds to challenge the Will.

 A person making a Will must have the requisite mental capacity to do so.
 Testamentary capacity is the term used to describe a person’s legal and mental ability to make a valid Will.